microsoft/Azure_Kinect_ROS_Driver/docs/building.md

 Follow the [installation instructions](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md#Installation) in the Azure Kinect Sensor SDK repo to install the sensor SDK for your platform.

-The Azure Kinect ROS Driver includes CMake files which will try to locate the installed location of the Azure Kinect Sensor SDK.
+The Azure Kinect ROS Driver includes CMake files which will try to locate the Azure Kinect Sensor SDK.
 Installing the SDK in a non-default location will result in compile failures when CMake is unable to locate the SDK.

 The Azure Kinect ROS Driver requires version of v1.1.0 of the Azure Kinect Sensor SDK to compile.